Read all about how to get a cheap tour to the Sahara Desert from Marrakesh, Morocco here. Don’t forget to haggle for the best prices!

 I’m glad to say I wasn’t wrong.

-How to get a cheap Sahara tour in Morocco
+How to get a Cheap Sahara Desert Tour in Morocco

 Me and my friend, the amazing Evangeline from Canada, went searching for a tour agency in the crowded souks of Marrakech.
 As soon as we entered one, the managers showed us the price list for their tours.